index

 Why is this storage important?

-Correct storage ensures that the sparkling wine retains its quality, aromas and characteristic carbonation.
-Light, heat and air can negatively affect wine by causing it to oxidize and develop unwanted aromas.
+Proper storage ensures that sparkling wine retains its quality, aromas, and characteristic carbonation.
+Light, heat, and air can negatively affect the wine by causing it to oxidize and develop undesirable aromas.

-Storing in a horizontal position with a damp cork also prevents the cork from drying out, reducing the risk of leaks or cork damage.
+Storing the wine in a horizontal position with a moist cork also prevents the cork from drying out, reducing the risk of leaks or cork taint.

-Overall, appropriate storage helps the sparkling wine retain its freshness, bubbles and flavor over a longer period of time.
+Overall, proper storage helps the sparkling wine retain its freshness, bubbles and flavor over a longer period of time.

-The comparison of carbonation between Champagne and Prosecco refers to the quantity and quality of carbonation in both drinks.
-Champagne generally has a higher carbon dioxide saturation than Prosecco.
+The carbonation comparison between Champagne and Prosecco refers to the quantity and quality of carbonation in both drinks.
+Champagne generally has a higher carbonation saturation than Prosecco.

-This results from the different manufacturing processes of the two drinks.
-Champagne is produced using bottle fermentation, where carbon dioxide is created and trapped in the bottle during the second fermentation.
+This results from the different production processes of the two beverages.
+Champagne is produced using bottle fermentation, with carbon dioxide being created and trapped in the bottle during the second fermentation.
 This creates finer and longer-lasting bubbles in the champagne.

-In contrast, Prosecco is usually fermented in tanks, resulting in coarser and less persistent bubbles.
-The carbon dioxide in champagne can therefore be considered to be of higher quality and more complex to produce than Prosecco.
+In contrast, Prosecco is typically fermented in tanks, resulting in coarser and less persistent bubbles.
+The carbonation in Champagne can therefore be considered higher quality and more complex to produce than Prosecco.

 To truly understand knowledge, you have to apply it practically.
-Therefore, here is a delicious Prosecco recipe to try out.
+So here's a delicious Prosecco recipe for you to try.

-Sparkling Wine is not only intended for pure drinking, but also offers refreshing and sparkling alternatives.
+Sparkling wine is not only intended for drinking neat, but also offers refreshing and sparkling alternatives.

 TRY A LIMONCELLO SPARKLE